Fu-logo-text-2x

 2nd exercise: European Fertility Rates and Population Change

-The aging of societies and low fertility rates are among the most important problems in the contemporary Europe.
+The aging of societies and low fertility rates are among the most important challenges in the contemporary Europe.
 They are given closer attention in the second-semester module “Social Structure of the European Societies”.
-The following set of exercises is based on the content of this part of the lecture.

 Before starting looking for causes and solutions to social problems, it is important to become acquainted with the terminology used to analyse the phenomenon and with relevant data on the topic.
 In the upcoming exercises you will have a chance to explore these steps on your own.